 Quest and LabCorp do not draw blood for specialist testing like MELISA

-Many everyday metals can cause a Type IV hypersensitivity reaction in genetically predisposed individuals.
-This allergy is mediated by T-lymphocytes (white blood cells) that have had prior contact with a given allergen (memory lymphocytes).
+Many everyday metals can cause a type IV delayed type hypersensitivity reaction in genetically predisposed individuals.
+This type of "allergy" is mediated by T-lymphocytes (white blood cells) that have had prior contact with a given allergen (memory lymphocytes).
 When they are exposed to the sensitizing allergen, these memory lymphocytes respond by enlarging (lymphoblast transformation) and dividing (proliferation).
 The newly formed cells (effector cells), together with their secreted cytokines, mediate the resulting allergic reaction.
 See How does the MELISA test work?

 - Which symptoms may indicate metal allergy?

 The classic symptom of metal hypersensitivity is allergic contact dermatitis.
-In addition to local symptoms, chronic exposure to metals may cause a wide range of systemic symptoms.
-Metal allergy has been implicated in the etiology of chronic fatigue syndrome (CFS), multiple sclerosis (MS), fibromyalgia and multiple chemical sensitivity (MCS).
+In addition to local symptoms, chronic exposure to metals may cause a wide range of systemic symptoms in susceptible people.
+Metal hypersensitivity has been implicated in the aetiology of chronic fatigue syndrome (CFS), multiple sclerosis (MS), fibromyalgia and multiple chemical sensitivity (MCS).
 Additionally metal hypersensitive clients report symptoms such as joint and muscle pain, extreme fatigue, depression and "brain-fog".

 - Which metals cause allergy?